Executive Board for 2018-2019

 ASBC Members Serving on Non-Board Positions:

-Adult Autism Resource Group— Ellen Feifarek and Linda Pearl serve as Co-leaders of this working task force to address the needs of transitioning youth and adults with ASD by working to improve services through increasing the quality, quantity and range of options available to adults with ASD and their families.
+Adult Autism Resource Group— Linda Pearl serves as leader of this working task force to address the needs of transitioning youth and adults with ASD by working to improve services through increasing the quality, quantity and range of options available to adults with ASD and their families.

 Baltimore County Public Schools/ASBC partnership: Debbie Page, Partnership Director.